cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/index.rst

 **How to create a stake pool**

-To learn how to setup your own stake pool, follow the instructions on `how to setup a stake pool`__
+To learn how to setup your own stake pool, follow the instructions on `how to setup a stake pool`_.

-.. __how to setup a stake pool: https://docs.cardano.org/projects/cardano-node/en/latest/getting-started/install.html
+.. _how to setup a stake pool: https://docs.cardano.org/projects/cardano-node/en/latest/getting-started/install.html

 **Recommended setup**